 Every sound financial plan includes a liquidity reserve – a nest egg of three to six months’ expenses in your bank account.
 This reserve serves to cushion unforeseen expenses such as job loss, illness or major repairs without you having to touch your investments.

 Even if the liquidity reserve is also held in a low-risk bank account, it is not part of your asset allocation.
 The difference is that the low-risk portion of your investment is a conscious strategic decision within your portfolio.
 The liquidity reserve, on the other hand, is a requirement that must be met before you even think about investing.
 It is reserved for emergencies – and therefore taboo for investment purposes.
-Repaying any consumer loans also has priority – their interest rates exceed any realistic investment return.
+The repayment of any consumer loans also has priority – their interest rates exceed any realistic investment return.

 Only what remains after your nest egg and debt reduction is your freely available investment capital.
 And it is precisely these assets that are now structured using asset allocation.